 What defines a good website design?

 48% of people cited a website’s design as the number one factor in deciding the credibility of a business. (source).
-The facts do not lie – the design of your website says a lot more about your business than you think!
+The facts don’t lie – the design of your website says a lot more about your business than you think!

 It’s all about first impressions.
 If your website has a cluttered, messy or outdated design people will think that of your business.
 Our primitive brains form lasting opinions about things way before our rational mind can kick in.